 Main research interest :

-I am interested in the evolution of demographic traits (also called life-history traits in ecology) in humans.
-More precisely, I try to understand (i) the biological and cultural determinants of such traits and how/why they vary over time and between populations, (ii) how these demographic traits influence population dynamics and set the “ecological theater stage” on which evolution operates, and (iii) how they have evolved during human history.
-My research focuses mainly on two aspects :
+Questions that particularly interest me include (i) how and why such traits vary over time and between populations, (ii) how these demographic traits influence (and are influenced by) population dynamics, and (iii) how they have evolved during human history.
+My main research focuses are currently on two aspects:

-The investigation of the coevolution of life-history and sociality (in the ecological sense) in our species.
+The investigation of the joint evolution of life-history and sociality (in the ecological sense) in our species.

 To study of the evolution of senescence in our species : Why do we age ?
 At what pace ?
 Do all functional systems age at the same pace ?
 What are the social drivers of - and the constraints on - senescence ?